Updated: Jul 28

 Supposedly, everyone has a gift to give.
-We all have a special talent to be shared and treasured by others, so where was it?
-How could I find it?
-And why was it so difficult to do so?
-Was I not looking hard enough, or had it just not presented itself yet?
+We all have a special talent to be shared and treasured by others, so where is it?
+How do you find it and why is it so difficult to do so?
+Was I not looking hard enough or had it just not presented itself yet?
 Because in a world swimming with unlimited possibilities, I was just sitting there blankly wondering what to be.

-When I was in 2nd grade, I won a young authors’ award for a fictional children’s book I had written and went to a writer’s conference, so perhaps writing was my destiny all along, but I also wanted to be a professional basketball player - the next “Pistol” Pete Maravich -then I got to middle school, realized I am the least competitive person on Earth, and quit sports, so maybe you shouldn’t read too much into childhood dreams.
-I’ve always wished, however, to be one of those lucky few who has an amazing talent or knows when they’re a kid exactly what they want to do when they grow up.
+When I was in 2nd grade, I won a young author award for a fictional children’s book I had written and I went to a writers’ conference, so perhaps writing was my destiny all along.
+However, I also wanted to be a professional basketball player - the next “Pistol” Pete Maravich - until it got too competitive in middle school and then I decided to quit sports, so maybe you shouldn’t read too much into childhood dreams.
+I’ve always wished though to be one of those lucky few who has an amazing talent or knows when they’re a kid exactly what they want to do when they grow up.
 They have no question about it.
 They’re going to be a doctor, a lawyer, or a teacher, and they do.
 They graduate high school, go to college, and do just that.
 I know these people.
 They’re practical people, there are lots of them, and they seem to be everywhere.
 Sometimes I feel like I’m the only one who’s not one of them.
-I even dated one in particular who knew that he wanted to take over his family's company, so he went to school, studied business, and true to form, did just that.
+I even knew one in particular who wanted to take over his family's company, so he went to school, studied business, and true to form, did just that.
 His life seems to be blue skies and clear sailing, and I imagine it will stay that way as he’s one of those doer types lucky enough to live without questions.
 The annoying part for me isn’t that he had a goal and reached it.
-It’s that he’s content without questioning the life path he set out for himself.
-And yet, I’m not only jealous, but grateful for people like him because we need them to help balance out those like me who are searching, seeking, and living blindly in a way that looks to be never-ending unsatisfied wandering.
+It’s that he’s content without questioning the life path he set out for himself and yet, I’m not only jealous, but grateful, for people like him because we need them to help balance out those like me who are searching, seeking, and living blindly in a way that looks to be never-ending unsatisfied wandering.

-I had wanted to work in Corporate Human Resources because I thought I would help make the work lives of employees more enjoyable.
+I wanted to work in corporate human resources because I thought I would help make the work lives of employees more enjoyable.
 I thought I would do something that would affect people positively and that would matter to someone.
 I thought I would do something that mattered to me.
-What I didn’t know was that when you work in human resources for a company that has 50,000 employees, you are just a number to them.
-I was 227246 to be exact.
+What I didn’t know was that when you work in human resources for a company that has 50,000 employees, you are just a number to them and I was a random set of six digits in fact.
 I didn’t have a name because I didn’t need one.
 I was one of 50,000.
 I was nobody.
-My job could have been completed by any of the other 49,999 people, or hired off the street for that matter.
+My job could have been completed by any of the other 49,999 people or hired off the street for that matter.
 The title made it sound professional, complicated, and successful, but the job was none of those things.
 Unfortunately, all of this was learned later, much later, after the box had me concealed within its confines, protected by the security of medical and dental benefits, but with my soul left out in the cold.

 I had a very specific set of job functions that I performed daily, which was really only about five tasks done every day in the same order.
 The morning consisted of several hours checking, cross-checking, and calculating as many final paychecks for outgoing employees across the country as I could manage; while the afternoon was passed sending out these checks to the recipients.
 This followed the next day, the next month, and the next years until three years of my life had passed and I had seriously become dumber in the process.
-I had now trained my brain to perform and think in a monotonous and routine manner as there was no deviation from the systematic procedure.
-Because the company was so large, I was only responsible for one small piece of the pie, and like an assembly line job, I did it over, and over, and over again, until I wanted to throw myself out of the 28th floor window of a Seattle high-rise.
+I had now trained my brain to perform and think in a monotonous and routine manner as there was no deviation from their systematic procedure.
+Because the company was so large, I was only responsible for one small piece of the pie and like an assembly line job, I did it over and over and over again until I wanted to throw myself out of the 28th floor window of a Seattle high-rise.

 I wasn’t helping anyone.
 No one even knew who I was.
 I was just a backend payroll processor trapped in a corner, working alone.
-Is this what I had imagined for my life?
+Is this what I imagined for my life?
 When I was a kid and I thought of all the wonderful possibilities that awaited me, was this on the list?
 What turn had I made that got me so off track?
 How could I get back on track?
 Where was the track?
-My body was beginning to feel physically ill from forcing myself to do something that my soul was shunning, but this is how they get you.
-Companies suck you in with decent wages and the security of benefits and retirement so that it’s difficult to find a replacement.
-It’s hard to find something else with the same level of luxury, yet a more fulfilling purpose.
+My body was beginning to feel physically ill from forcing myself to do something that my soul was shunning, but this is how they got me.
+The bank sucked me in with a decent wage and the security of benefits and retirement so that it was difficult to find a replacement.
+It was hard to find something else with the same level of compensation, but with a more fulfilling purpose.